WICG/attribution-reporting-api/EVENT.md

 ```

 - `trigger_data`: Optional.
 Coarse-grained data to identify the trigger.
-  The value will be limited [depending on the
+  The value will be used [according to the attributed source's allowed trigger
-  attributed source type](#data-limits-and-noise).
+  data and matching mode](#data-limits-and-noise).
 Defaults to 0.
 - `priority`: Optional.
 A signed 64-bit integer representing the priority
 of this trigger compared to other triggers for the same source.
 Defaults to 0.
 - `deduplication_key`: Optional.
 An unsigned 64-bit integer that will be used to